Measurement of energy correlators inside jets and determination of the strong coupling $\alpha_\mathrm{S}(m_\mathrm{Z})$: Abstract

-The energy scale uncertainty of the jet constituents, 3\% for photons, 5\% for neutral particles, and 1\% for charged particles, affects the energy of these particles and, consequently, the overall jet \pt.
+The energy scale uncertainty of the jet constituents, 3\% for photons, 5\% for neutral particles, and 1\% for charged particles, affects the energy of these particles and, hence, the jet \pt.
 The track reconstruction efficiency uncertainty, 3\%, reflects the mismodeling of the efficiency to reconstruct charged-particle tracks in the dense core of the jets~\cite{CMS:2016lmd}.
 The MC event generators differ in the PS and hadronization modeling, in the tuning of parameters, and in the fixed-order matrix calculation for the hard scattering.
-These differences are not covered by the renormalization scale uncertainty in the PS and by varying the UE models in \PYTHIA{8}.
-Therefore, we use the differences between the results obtained with the baseline \PYTHIA{8} MC and the other simulated samples to evaluate one-sided uncertainties in the MC modeling.
+These differences are not covered by the renormalization scale uncertainty nor by varying the underlying event (UE) in \PYTHIA{8}.
+Therefore, we use the differences between the results obtained with the baseline \PYTHIA{8} MC and the other samples to evaluate one-sided uncertainties in the MC modeling.
 The (unfolded) particle-level data distributions are recomputed with the responses corresponding to the variations mentioned above, to establish their uncertainty.
 The variations in MC modeling contribute the largest source of uncertainty, 2--10\% depending on \xL and \pt, followed by the neutral particle energy scale, which contributes an uncertainty of 1--2\%.